President of Finland: Incapacity and succession

 The president of Finland does not have a vice president.
-If the president is temporarily prevented from performing his or her duties, the prime minister or the deputy prime minister becomes acting president until the president's incapacity ceases.
-If the president dies in office or if the Government declares that the president is permanently unable to carry out the duties of office, a new president is elected as soon as possible.
+If the president is temporarily prevented from performing his or her duties, the prime minister or the deputy prime minister serves as acting president until the president's incapacity ceases.
+If the president dies in office or if the Government declares that the president is permanently unable to carry out the duties of office, a new election is triggered to determine a successor.
 If the president, the prime minister, and the deputy prime minister are all temporarily unavailable, the most senior minister of the government, in years of service, becomes the acting president.
 The parliament can override these rules by means of an emergency constitutional amendment passed by a majority of at least 5/6, and has done so on multiple occasions.

 Impeachment

 If the chancellor of justice, the parliamentary ombudsman or the Government deem that the president is guilty of treason or high treason, or crimes against humanity, the matter shall be communicated to Parliament.
 If Parliament, by three-fourths of the votes cast, decides that charges are to be brought, the Prosecutor-General prosecutes the president in the High Court of Impeachment and the president abstains from office for the duration of the proceedings.
+There is, however, no mechanism laid out in the Constitution or other laws for removing a president from office.